 The Armed Offenders Squad is assisting Bay of Plenty police following reports of a man with a firearm in Thornton near Whakatāne.

-A Rotorua Daily Post reporter at the cordon at the intersection of Thornton Rd and East Bank Rd saw armed police walking a handcuffed shirtless man to a police truck.
+A Rotorua Daily Post reporter at the cordon at the intersection of Thornton Rd and West Bank Rd saw armed police walking a handcuffed shirtless man to a police truck.

-Thornton School was temporarily put in lockdown this afternoon but the children had since been able to leave, a police spokesman said.
+Thornton School was temporarily put in lockdown but the children have since been able to leave, a police spokesman said.